wkaisertexas/ScreenTimeLapse/README.md

 TimeLapze is open-source under the [MIT License](LICENSE/LICENSE).

 > If you liked this project, consider giving the repository a star ⭐️!
-I am trying to get to 75 stars to be added to homebrew

 [^1]: [Apple's screen recorder convert's the display's color space](https://community.adobe.com/t5/premiere-pro-discussions/inaccurate-colors-from-desktop-recording/m-p/12168181) from **DCI_P3** to **sRGB**.
 The error is typically subtle, but makes the tool unsuitable for color sensitive work.
 Color is difficult and even [HDR video have persistent issues with overexposure in screenshots](https://github.com/iina/iina/issues/3866).